bignosethethird/af-ZA_joomla_lang/README.md

 etc...
 ```

 The occurances of each words form a Zipfian distribution, as you would expect the case to be with a large corpus of any given spoken langauge.
-You can plot this file, note the straight-ish line formed:
+When you plot this file on a log-graph, you get a straight-ish line:

 ```bash
 $ gnuplot <<!